tskit-dev/tstrait/docs/genetic.md

 - Understand how to generate genetic value in tstrait
 - Understand how to use the user's defined effect sizes to generate genetic values
-- Understand the details of frequency dependence model that is supported in tstrait

 # Algorithm Overview